History of Catalonia

-The marriage of Ferdinand II of Aragon and Isabella I of Castile in 1469 created a dynastic union between the Crowns of Aragon and Castile, and both realms kept their own laws, institutions, borders and currency.
+In 1516, Charles V became monarch of both the crowns of Aragon and Castile, creating a personal union in which every state kept their own laws, jurisdiction, institutions, borders and currency.
 In 1492 the Spanish colonization of the Americas began, political power began to shift away towards Castile.
-Tensions between Catalan institutions and the Monarchy, alongside the economic crisis and the peasants' revolts, caused the Reapers' War (1640–1659), being briefly proclaimed a Catalan Republic.
-The political status of the Principality of Catalonia came to an end after the War of Spanish Succession (1701–1714), in which the Crown of Aragon supported the claim of the Archduke Charles of Habsburg.
-Following Catalan surrender on 11 September 1714, the king Philip V of Bourbon, inspired by the model of France imposed a unifying administration across Spain, enacting the Nueva Planta decrees, which suppressed the main Catalan political institutions and rights and merged it into Castile as a province.
+Tensions between Catalan institutions and the Monarchy, alongside the economic crisis and the peasants' revolts, caused the Reapers' War (1640–1652), in which a Catalan Republic was briefly established.
+By the Treaty of the Pyrenees (1659), the northern parts of Catalonia, mostly the Roussillon, were ceded to France.
+The status of separate state of the Principality of Catalonia came to an end after the War of Spanish Succession (1701–1714), in which the Crown of Aragon supported the claim of the Archduke Charles of Habsburg.
+Following Catalan capitulation on 11 September 1714, the king Philip V of Bourbon, inspired by the model of France imposed a unifying administration across Spain, enacting the Nueva Planta decrees, which suppressed Catalan political institutions and public law, and merged it into Castile as a province.
 These led to the eclipse of Catalan as a language of government and literature.
-Catalonia experienced economic growth, reinforced in the late 18th century when Cádiz's trade monopoly with American colonies ended.
+During the second half of the 17th and the 18th centuries Catalonia experienced economic growth, reinforced in the late 18th century when Cádiz's trade monopoly with American colonies ended.

 In the 19th century Catalonia was severely affected by the Napoleonic and Carlist Wars.
 The Napoleonic occupation and subsequent war in Spain began a period of political and economic turmoil.
 In the second third of the century, Catalonia became a center of industrialization.
 As wealth from the industrial expansion grew, Catalonia saw a cultural renaissance coupled with incipient nationalism while several workers movements (particularly anarchism) appeared.

 In the 20th century, Catalonia enjoyed and lost varying degrees of autonomy.
-The Second Spanish Republic (1931-1939) established Catalan self-government and the official use of the Catalan language.
+The Second Spanish Republic (1931–1939) established Catalan self-government and the official use of the Catalan language.
 Like much of Spain, Catalonia (which, in turn, expererienced a revolutionary process) fought to defend the Republic in the Civil War of 1936–1939.
 The Republican defeat established the dictatorship of Francisco Franco, which unleashed a harsh repression and suppressed the autonomy.
 With Spain devastated and cut off from international trade and the autarkic politics of the regime, Catalonia, as an industrial center, suffered severely; the economic recovery was slow.
 Between 1959 and 1974 Spain experienced the second-fastest economic expansion in the world known as the Spanish Miracle, and Catalonia prospered as Spain's most important industrial and tourist area.
 In 1975 Franco died, bringing his regime to an end, and the new democratic Spanish constitution of 1978 recognised Catalonia's autonomy and language.
 It regained considerable self-government in internal affairs and today remains one of the most economically dynamic communities of Spain.
-In the 2010s there have been growing calls for Catalan independence.
+Since the 2010s there have been growing calls for Catalan independence.